Man accused of killing Newport News dentist was waiting for him to exit office, court documents say

 The incident continues to be a shock for the Newport News community.
 Flowers still line the outside of the practice.
 An obituary says Trolenberg will be laid to rest this weekend.

-He’s remembered as a generous dentist, military veteran, and loving father and grandfather.
-“The untimely and unexpected death of Dr. Trolenberg has cut short the illustrious life of an amazing man,” it reads.
-“Instead of being with the people he loved, serving the community and enjoying his much deserved retirement, his time with us is over.
-The love, memories and contributions he created will live on, but Bill will be sorely missed by many.”
+He's remembered as a generous dentist, military veteran and loving father and grandfather.
+"The untimely and unexpected death of Dr. Trolenberg has cut short the illustrious life of an amazing man," it reads.
+"Instead of being with the people he loved, serving the community and enjoying his much deserved retirement, his time with us is over.
+The love, memories and contributions he created will live on, but Bill will be sorely missed by many."